alonitzhaky/FlaskToDo/README.md

 mongodb://localhost:27017
 ```

-6. Activate the MongoDB Community Server by entering the next command into your Terminal / PowerShell:
+6. Activate the MongoDB Community Server by entering the next command into a new Terminal / PowerShell window:
 ```bash
 (env) mongosh
 ```

 7. Run the application using the play icon in your VSCode / PyCharm environment, or by entering the command below: